PoisotLab/ms_ncbitaxonomy_softwarenote/README.md

 @Conti2021MatAlg]; when dealing with multiple investigators with different knowledge of the taxonomy; and as a result of the estimated error in any data entry exercice, which other fields estimate at up to about 5% [@Barchard2011PreHum].
+As a result, the first question one needs to ask when confronted with a string of character that purportedly points to a node in the tree of life is not "to which entry in the taxonomy database is it associated?", but "is there a mistake in this name that is likely to render a simple lookup invalid?".

 All these considerations become important when matching species names both within and across datasets.
 Let us consider the hypothetical species survey of riverine fishes: European chub, *Cyprinus cephalus*, *Leuciscus cephalus*, *Squalius cephalus*.
 All are the same species (*S. cephalus*), referred to as one of the vernacular (European chub) and two formerly accepted names now classified as synonyms (but still present in the litterature).
-A cautious estimate of diversity based on the user-supplied names would give $n=4$ species, when there is in fact only one.
+A simple estimate of diversity based on the user-supplied names would give $n=4$ species, when there is in fact only one.
 When the size of biodiversity datasets increases, and notably when the taxonomic scope of these datasets explodes, including organisms for which "names" are a fuzzier concept (for example, *Influenza A virus (A/Sydney/05/97-like(H3N2))* is a valid name for a common influenza strain, although one that lacks a taxonomic rank), the feasibility of manual curation decreases.

 In this manuscript, we describe `NCBITaxonomy.jl`, a Julia package that provides advanced name matching and error handling capacities for the reconciliation of